A study on random permutation graphs: Abstract

 \section{Abstract}

 For a given permutation $\pi_n$ in $S_n$, a random permutation graph is formed by including an edge between two vertices $i$ and $j$ if and only if $(i - j) (\pi_n(i) - \pi_n (j)) < 0$.
 In this paper, we study various statistics of random permutation graphs.
-In particular, we prove central limit theorems for the number $m$-cliques and cycles of size at least $m$.
-Other problems of interest are on the number of isolated vertices, the distribution of a given node (the mid-node as a special case) and extremal degree statistics.
-Besides, we introduce a directed version of random permutation graphs, and provide two distinct paths that provide variations/generalizations of the model discussed in this paper.
+In particular, the degree of a given node, the number of nodes with a given degree, the number of isolated vertices, and the number of cliques are analyzed.
+Further, explicit formulas for the probabilities of having a given number of connected components and isolated vertices are obtained.